SophiaPetrova/introduction-to-programming-presentation/slides.md

 ![introduction](7.png)

-# Let's celebrate with putting it online where everyone can access it!
+# Let's celebrate by putting it online where everyone can access it!

 * Create a repository in GitHub: https://github.com/new
 * name your repository: <strong>yourgithubusername</strong>.github.io